PSH-Computing-AI-club/competition-spring-2025/rules-and-regulations.md

 ### 1.2.
 How is it played?

 Players take turns drawing lines between the dots.
-Whenever four lines are drawn around an empty box the player to draw the last line puts an initial inside of the box.
+Whenever four lines are drawn around an empty box the player to draw the last line puts an initial inside the box.
 Thus, they _capture_ that box and score a point.

 ### 1.3.
 When does the game end?